 What is Unique?

 RCHS has high student achievement, with students performing well on the SAT.
-This past year Rockingham County High School was named a School of Distinction by the North Carolina Department of Instruction and ranked seventh among the high schools in the state for combined End of Course Tests Scores.
+Rockingham County High School was named a School of Distinction by the North Carolina Department of Instruction and ranked seventh among the high schools in the state for combined End of Course Tests Scores.
 In 2003, RCHS was designated as a "Signature School " by the Piedmont Triad Educational Consortium.
 The North Carolina Association for Curriculum Development honored our Academic Achievement by naming RCHS as a "Light House School" in 2005.
-The Vocational Education/Technical Program includes Agriculture, a Modern Auto Mechanics program adopted by Toyota and NATEF certified, Health Occupations, Business and Computer Courses, Consumer Science, Architectural Drafting and Life Skills Courses.
+The Vocational Education/Technical Program includes Agriculture, a Modern Auto Mechanics program adopted by Toyota and NATEF certified, Health Occupations, Business and Computer Courses, Consumer Science, Public Safety Academy, IT Academy, Architectural Drafting and Life Skills Courses.

-RCHS’s Foreign Language Department offers Spanish I, II, III and IV and Latin.
+RCHS’s Foreign Language Department offers Spanish I, II, III and IV.
 The school has a student produced newspaper that is published monthly.
-The Math Department offers courses ranging from Pre-Algebra to Calculus.
+The Math Department offers courses ranging from Intro to Math to Calculus.
 The Fine Arts Department offers Art I through Art IV, Theater I and II, Technical Theater I and II, Advanced Play Production, Concert Choir, Girl’s Chorus, Piano Labs, Jazz Band, Concert Band and Marching Band.
 The Trilogy, RCHS's yearbook has won awards for creativity and content.
-In the spring of 2012, 618 copies of the Trilogy were sold to students and faculty.
+In the spring of 2016, 425 copies of the Trilogy were sold to students and faculty.

 Four Levels of English are offered including CP, Honors and Advanced Placement English.
 The Science Department offers Biology, Physical Science, Chemistry, Earth Science and Physics.
 Honors and CP courses are offered in Physics, Chemistry, Physical Science and Biology.
 RCHS’s Social Studies Department offers World History, World Geography, European History, U.S. History, Civics, Student Leadership and Psychology.
 Advanced Placement courses are offered in US and European History.
 Honors courses are available in ELPSA and World Geography.
 The Physical Education Department offers courses in Team Sports, Physical Development, Weight Training and Personal Health.

-The Air Force JROTC, which starts its 16th year in 2012-2013, will build leadership skills in almost 300 cadets this year.
-The program is staffed by three full time military instructors.
+The Air Force JROTC, which starts its 21th year in 2016-2017, will build leadership skills in almost 300 cadets this year.
+The program is staffed by two full time military instructors.
 The school also is part of the Renaissance Program.

 RCHS belongs to the Mid-State 3-A Conference.
 Women's’ athletic teams include tennis, soccer, volleyball, cross country, track, swimming, softball, and basketball.
 Men's’ sports available are football, soccer, basketball, cross country, track, baseball, wrestling, swimming, golf and tennis.
 RCHS’s Baseball Team won the North Carolina State Championship in 1996.
 In 2002 and 2003, our girls' basketball team was runner up in the state basketball championship.
+Our Lady's Golf Team finished 3rd in the state in 2015 and won the 3A State Championship in 2016..
 The school has also had several individual state champions in track.
 RCHS takes prides in its student athletes’ many talents, both on the field and in the classroom.